-How do the two kinds of context-dependence affect an agent's conceptualization of the options in each context?
+How do the two kinds of context-dependence affect the agent's conceptualization of the options in each context?
+Table 1 shows how the agent conceptualizes any option x in context K, depending on which of the two kinds of context-dependence are present.

-Case 1.
-Both kinds of context-dependence are permitted: Any option x is conceptualized in context K as